Dubai: Mashreq Metro station to now be renamed as InsuranceMarket

 The station is on the Red Line between Mall of The Emirates and Dubai Internet City Metro Stations - strategically located on Sheikh Zayed Road.

-InsuranceMarket.ae has been serving the UAE population since 1995.
-The naming of the said Metro station will be valid for 10 years.
+The naming of the Metro station will be valid for 10 years.

 Stay up to date with the latest news.
 Follow KT on WhatsApp Channels.